-Standard Rationale and elaboration C5 Pre-defining unambiguous criteria for participants Mandatory in advance the eligibility criteria for pants in the studies.
+Standard Rationale and elaboration C5 Pre-defining unambiguous criteria for participants Mandatory e in advance the eligibility criteria for ipants in the studies.
 Pre-defined, unambiguous eligibility criteria are a fundamental pre-requisite for a systematic review.
 The criteria for considering types of people included in studies in a review should be sufficiently broad to encompass the likely diversity of studies, but sufficiently narrow to ensure that a meaningful answer can be obtained when studies are considered in aggregate.
 Considerations when specifying participants include setting, diagnosis or definition of condition and demographic factors.
 Any restrictions to study populations must be based on a sound rationale, since it is important that Cochrane reviews are widely relevant.
-See Handbook 5.2 C6 Pre-defining a strategy for studies with a subset of eligible participants Highly desirable in advance how studies that include subset of relevant participants will idled.
+See Handbook 5.2 C6 Pre-defining a strategy for studies with a subset of eligible participants Highly desirable includ e in advance how studies that le only a subset of relevant ipants will be handled.
 Sometimes a study includes some 'eligible' participants and some 'ineligible' participants, for example when an age cut-off is used in the review's eligibility criteria.
 In case data from the eligible participants cannot be retrieved, a mechanism for dealing with this situation should be pre-specified.
-See Handbook 5.2 C7 Pre-defining unambiguous criteria for interventions and comparators Mandatory and th in advance the eligible interventions e interventions against which these compared in the included studies.
+See Handbook 5.2 C7 Pre-defining unambiguous criteria for interventions and comparators Mandatory interv again e in advance the eligible rentions and the interventions st which these can be compared in cluded studies.
 Pre-defined, unambiguous eligibility criteria are a fundamental pre-requisite for a systematic review.
 Specification of comparator interventions requires particular clarity: are the experimental interventions to be compared with an inactive control intervention (e.g. placebo, no treatment, standard care, or a waiting list control), or with an active control intervention (e.g. a different variant of the same intervention, a different drug, a different kind of therapy)?
 Any restrictions on interventions and comparators, such as regarding delivery, dose, duration, intensity, co-interventions and features of complex interventions should also be pre-defined and explained.
-See Handbook 5.3 C8 Clarifying role of outcomes Mandatory under this re includi the ou in advance whether outcomes listed 'Criteria for considering studies for view' are used as criteria for ng studies (rather than as a list of tcomes of interest within whichever s are included).
+See Handbook 5.3 C8 Clarifying role of outcomes Mandatory listed studie for incof of the y in advance whether outcomes under 'Criteria for considering es for this review' are used as criteria cluding studies (rather than as a list outcomes of interest within lever studies are included).
 Outcome measures typically should not always form part of the criteria for including studies in a review.
 However, some reviews do legitimately restrict eligibility to specific outcomes.
 For example, the same intervention may be studied in the same population for different purposes (e.g. hormone replacement therapy, or aspirin); or a review may address specifically the adverse effects of an intervention used for several conditions.
 If authors do exclude studies on the basis of outcomes, care should be taken to ascertain that relevant outcomes are not available because they have not been measured rather than simply not reported.
-See Handbook 5.1.2 C9 Pre-defining study designs Mandatory study o way, w in advance the eligibility criteria for designs in a clear and unambiguous v ith a focus on features of a study's rather than design labels.
+See Handbook 5.1.2 C9 Pre-defining study designs Mandatory study way, e in advance the eligibility criteria for designs in a clear and unambiguous with a focus on features of a study's nather than design labels.
 Pre-defined, unambiguous eligibility criteria are a fundamental pre-requisite for a systematic review.
 This is particularly important when non-randomized studies are considered.
 Some labels commonly used to define study designs can be ambiguous.
 For example a "double blind" study may not make it clear who is blind; a "case control" study may be nested within a cohort, or be undertaken in a cross-sectional manner; or a "prospective" study may have only some features defined or undertaken prospectively.

 See Handbook 5.5, 13.2.2